Caspar Bartholin the Elder: Biography

-Caspar Berthelsen Bartholin was born at Malmø, Denmark (modern Sweden).
+Caspar Berthelsen Bartholin was born in Malmø, Denmark (modern Sweden).
 His precocity was extraordinary; at three years of age he was able to read, and in his thirteenth year he composed Greek and Latin orations and delivered them in public.
-When he was about eighteen he went to the University of Copenhagen and afterwards studied at Rostock and Wittenberg.
+When he was about eighteen, he went to the University of Copenhagen and afterwards studied at Rostock and Wittenberg.

-He then travelled through Germany, the Netherlands, England, France and Italy, and was received with marked respect at the different universities he visited.
-In 1613 he was chosen professor of medicine in the University of Copenhagen and filled that office for eleven years, when, falling into a dangerous illness, he made a vow that if he should recover he would apply himself solely to the study of divinity.
+Bartholin then travelled through Germany, the Netherlands, England, France and Italy, and was received with marked respect at the different universities he visited.
+In 1613, he was chosen professor of medicine in the University of Copenhagen and filled that office for eleven years, when, falling into a dangerous illness, he made a vow that if he should recover he would apply himself solely to the study of divinity.

 He later taught theology at the university and was a canon of Roskilde.

 His work, Anatomicae Institutiones Corporis Humani (1611) was for many years a standard textbook on the subject of anatomy.
 He was the first to describe the workings of the olfactory nerve.

 Personal life

-He was married to Anna Fincke, daughter of the mathematician Thomas Fincke.
+Bartholin was married to Anna Fincke, daughter of the mathematician Thomas Fincke.

-Of his sons, Bertel Bartholin (1614–1690), Thomas Bartholin (1616–1680) and Rasmus Bartholin (1625–1698) were also noted scholars.
+His sons, Bertel Bartholin (1614–1690), Thomas Bartholin (1616–1680) and Rasmus Bartholin (1625–1698) were also scholars.

-His grandson Caspar Bartholin the Younger (1655–1738) was a noted anatomist.
+His grandson Caspar Bartholin the Younger (1655–1738) was an anatomist.

 He died on 13 July 1629 at Sorø in Zealand.